example42/Example42-tutorials/slides/puppet-playground/10-puppet-playground.md

     ./play forge install puppetlabs-apache

-  which is a short cut for:
+  The play forge is just a wrapper to puppet module

+    ./play forge <command> <arguments>

+  just runs:

-    puppet module install puppetlabs-apache  --modulepath modules/
+    puppet module <command> <arguments> --modulepath modules/

-# Use example42
+# Use Example42 Modules

-  Play with a NextGen Example42 modules environment:
+  Download the latest Example42 NextGen modules set:

     ./play setup example42

   This initializes the modules dir with the Example42 NextGen modules, directly cloned from GitHub.

+# Use your own modules

+  Just place them in the **modules/** dir.

+  Use git (or your SCM of choice):

+    git clone <git-source-url> modules/<module_name>

 # Toasters

+  Toasters provide an out of the box Playground.

+  They are composed of:

+  **VagrantFile** (Optional) with custom Vagrant boxes

+  **PuppetFile** , the librarian-puppet descriptor of the modules to install

+  **manifests/** directory with the Puppet code

+  Before using toasters you must install librarian-puppet:

     gem install librarian-puppet

+  Show available toasters:

     ./play list

+  Install the specified toaster in the Playground:

     ./play install <toaster>

-Or whatever Puppet code you might want to apply.

-If you need to provide custom files, the sanest approach is to place them in the templates directory of a custom “site” module (call it ‘site’ or however you want) and refer to it using the content parameter:

-    file { 'motd':
-      path    => '/etc/motd',
-      content => template('site/motd'),
-    }

-This will populate /etc/motd with the template placed in **puppet-playground/modules/site/templates/motd**.

-# Testing methods
+# Testing Puppet code

-To test your code’s changes on a single node, you have two alternatives:
+  You can run Puppet on the active VMs in 2 ways:

-From your host, in the puppet-playground directory:
+  From your host:

-    vagrant provision Test_Centos6_64
+    vagrant provision [vm]
+    ./play run [vm]

   From the VM you have created:

-    vagrant ssh Test_Centos6_64
+    vagrant ssh Centos6_64

   Once you’ve logged in the VM, get the superpowers and run Puppet:

-    vm# sudo -s
+    vm$ sudo -s
     vm# puppet apply -v --modulepath '/tmp/vagrant-puppet/modules-0' --pluginsync /tmp/vagrant-puppet/manifests/init.pp

   You can also edit the manifests file both from your host or inside a VM:

-From your host (having your cwd in puppet-playground directory):
+  From your host:

     vi manifests/init.pp

   From the VM (once connected via ssh):

-    vm# sudo -s
+    vm$ sudo -s
     vm# cd /tmp/vagrant-puppet/
     vm# vi manifests/init.pp

-If you have more VMs active you can test your changes on all of them with a simple:

-    vagrant provision

-# The play command

-  It manages the Puppet Playground:

-  the **Vagrantfile**,
-  the **Puppetfile** for librarian-puppet the content of the **manifests/** and of **modules/** directories.

-To show the status of the playground

-    ./play status

-To show the available toasters for ./play install:

-    ./play list

-To install a toaster: :

-    ./play install example42-tomcat

-To run the current playground (same as vagrant provision)

-    ./play run

 # Cleaning Up the playground

   To cleanup the whole playground (Beware all the existing changes will be wiped off)

     ./play clean

+ To reinstall the default Vagrantfile:

+    ./play setup default

 To run puppi commands on all the active boxes (note: Puppi must included in the playground)